A new way of working for manufacturers

 With so much of your team now working from the comfort of their own home, the office hallways just got a lot quieter.
-Informal chats, post-work happy hours, lunchroom discussions, and hallway walk and talks—all gone or dramatically reduced.
+Informal chats, post-work happy hours, lunchroom discussions, and hallway walks and talks—are all gone or dramatically reduced.
 This loss of ad hoc conversations isn’t just a concern for the company culture and the social well-being of your employees.
-It can also threaten your business productivity.
+It can also threaten your business’s productivity.

-When the informal venue is removed from the equation though, will your team members still exchange those quick status updates and project feedback?
+When the informal venue is removed from the equation, though, will your team members still exchange those quick status updates and project feedback?
 It’s time to not only increase the channels for ad hoc conversations but also amplify the automated notifications on those channels.
-This will help make up for the productivity you didn’t realize you were losing.
+This will help make up for the productivity you didn’t realise you were losing.

 Transform internal and external processes

 Finally, there is still one in-person element that’s particularly hard to capture and repackage for the anywhere employee: the instantaneousness.
 When you’re working in the same office space, it’s incredible how information can be sent, received, and acted on in mere seconds.
 In remote work, however, there’s always at least a little bit of a lag, making the turnaround time much longer as all the little async delays add up.